 To remove the charcoal filter, disconnect power at the main fuse or circuit breaker panel or pull the plug.

 Remove the top grille by removing the 2 screws that hold it in place.
-Pull the filter at the bottom until it comes free of the locking tabs.
-Slide the filter down and out.
+Slide the filter towards the front of the oven and remove it.